 Learn how to manage product experiences.

-In the previous document of the AEM Content and Commerce journey, Manage staged product catalog experiences, you learned how to manage staged product catalog experiences.
+In the previous document of the Adobe Experience Manager (AEM) Content and Commerce journey, Manage staged product catalog experiences, you learned how to manage staged product catalog experiences.

 This document helps you understand how to build product content and experiences.